Do you pay stamp duty when transferring property to a family member?

 ACT

 Couples can be exempt from land transfer duty payments if the transfer is between each other for their primary place of residence.
 They can also receive an exemption if the transfer is related to relationship breakdown, deceased estates, or as part of a will.
-An interesting rule here is for farmers: they may be able to receive an exemption if they’re transferring primary production land to another generation of family.
+An interesting rule here is for farmers: they may be able to receive an exemption if they’re transferring primary production land to another generation of the family.

 Tasmania